 The Key Resources block presents the most important inputs, in other words, all that is essential for the Business Model being designed to work.

 It will be these resources that will enable the success of all blocks previously studied.
-That is, they will enable the company to offer a Value Proposition, create Relationship with defined Customer Segments, and make a profit through the Revenue Streams and Distribution Channels.
+That is, they will enable the company to offer a Value Proposition, create a Relationship with defined Customer Segments, and make a profit through the Revenue Streams and Distribution Channels.

 These are the main assets that the company requires to deliver the final product to the customer and are generally different from those used by its competitors.
 They define, therefore, what kind of materials, equipment and human resources you will need to bring your value proposition to life.
 Let’s dig deeper into it all a bit more?